 Local, state and federal government agencies must store and manage ever-increasing amounts of data, from email and public records to public health databases and video from security cameras.
-In some cases, they have to provide fast data access to employees so they can work, or to constituents who need to renew licenses or pay their bills or taxes online.
+In some cases, they have to provide fast data access to employees so they can work or to constituents who need to renew licenses or pay their bills and taxes online.

 To meet performance requirements and manage data efficiently and cost-effectively, the public sector is increasingly adopting solid state drives (SSDs) over traditional hard disk drives (HDDs) due to their improved performance, security and reliability.